ashrafulatif/AirlineReservationSystem/README.md

 # AirlineReservationSystem
-This is simple console base java project.
+This is a simple console-based java project.